isao/preact-hello/README.md

 TypeScript configuration is in `tsconfig.json`, reference info [here](http://www.typescriptlang.org/docs/handbook/compiler-options.html).
 Usage:

-- `"target": "esnext"` says do not transpile the Javascript, since we'll use Babel for this.
+- `"target": "es2016"` only transpile code that is not supported on Chrome, iOS, Edge, Safari, or FF.
 - `"module": "es2015",` says our modules are ES2015 (not CommonJS, SystemJS, etc).
 - `"jsx": "react",` says we have markup inlined in the code, and it should be transformed for the browser.
 - `"jsxFactory": "h",` specifies the function name to use for the JSX transformations.
 Must set to "h" for Preact.